khelanmodi/mongo-vs-code-bug-bash/README.md

 # MongoDB VS Code Bug Bash

+For the purposes of this bug bash, we will focus on testing the following key features of the VS Code Extension:

+Query Editor
+CRUD Documents
+View documents table/treeview/json
+Download data from query
+Upload query
+Please report any bugs found during testing [here](https://msdata.visualstudio.com/ba574a88-a171-48e0-8fcb-5fef6d23739c/_workitems/create/Bug?templateId=719fd0fc-f4ea-48ba-8be9-cfe2ab3061d1&ownerId=6ab390ff-a326-49d7-8722-b92a14912596).

+---

 ## Prerequisite
 To begin, if you do not already have a sample Cosmos DB for MongoDB (vCore) account, create one using the [Azure portal](aka.ms/tryvcore)

+---

 ## How to install the extension
 To manually install the Visual Studio Code (VS Code) extension from a VSIX file, you can do the following: Download the latest VS Code Extension Release: vscode-cosmosdb-0.23.1-alpha-PrPr-25.10.2024